Jeklah/vampire/README.md

 - **hecs**: Entity Component System (prepared for future use)

 ### Performance Notes
-- The game is designed to run at 60 FPS
+- The game is designed to run at 60 FPS with smooth pixel art rendering on all platforms
+- 1.5x camera zoom provides excellent pixel art detail without performance impact
 - Entity rendering is culled when off-screen
+- Particle effects are optimized for performance
 - Delta time is capped to prevent large jumps during lag
+- Windows: Use `cargo run --release` for best performance
+- All platforms: Identical gameplay experience and visual quality

+### Cross-Platform Building
+- **Native Linux**: Standard `cargo build`
+- **Cross-compile to Windows**: `cargo build --release --target x86_64-pc-windows-gnu`
+- **Build Both**: Run `./build-all.sh` to create both Linux and Windows executables
+- **Self-contained**: Windows `.exe` has no external dependencies (895KB)
+- **Identical experience**: Same graphics and gameplay across platforms

 ### Design Patterns
 - Entity-Component-System architecture (simplified)